Dorothy Kirsten: Personal

-She published the autobiography A Time to Sing in 1982.
-She was married three times.
-Her first marriage was to Edward MacKayes Oates, with a divorce in 1949; the second to Eugene Chapman in 1951, who died three years later; and the third to neurosurgeon Douglas French, who died in 1989.
-She suffered a stroke on November 5, 1992 and died of complications on November 18, 1992.
-She is interred at Forest Lawn Memorial Park in Glendale, California.
-Her papers currently are housed at the Howard Gotlieb Archival Research Center at Boston University.
+Kirsten French was married three times.
+Her first marriage was to Edward MacKayes Oates, a radio executive, with a divorce in 1949.
+She married Eugene Chapman, the assistant dean of the UCLA Medical School, in 1951, who died three years later.
+In 1955, she married John "Jack" Douglas French, MD, a neurosurgeon, who died in 1989.

+Kirsten French suffered a stroke on November 5, 1992 and died of complications on November 18, 1992.
+She is interred at Forest Lawn Memorial Park in Glendale, California, and is survived by two sisters, Ethel Anderson and Eleanor Parker, and a brother, George Kirsten.
+Her papers are housed at the Howard Gotlieb Archival Research Center at Boston University.